Christianization of Armenia: Early spread of Christianity

-Christianity began to spread in Armenia before the kingdom's conversion in the early fourth century, first coming from the religion's birthplace in Palestine via Syria and Mesopotamia.
+Christianity began to spread in Armenia before the kingdom's conversion in the early fourth century, first coming from the religion's birthplace in Judea via Syria and Mesopotamia.
 Some traditions tell of evangelizing by Addai of Edessa in the first century, while others claim that the apostles Thaddeus and Bartholomew preached in Armenia.
 Thaddeus is said to have come to proselytize in Armenia, where he was martyred by the Armenian king Sanatruk at Artaz, near Maku.
 Later, this story was connected to that of Gregory the Illuminator by placing his conception at Thaddeus' tomb.
 However, these traditions, which establish apostolic succession for the Armenian Church, are considered apocryphal.
-Nevertheless, it is clear that there was some penetration of the Christian religion into Armenia at an early date.

 In the second century, the church father Tertullian described the Armenians as a people who had received Christianity.
 Tertullian lists various people who have accepted religion but the list is a verbatim quotation from Acts 2.9 where in the place of Armenia the Greek text has Judaea.
 Ancient writers proposed names of other countries.
 Tertullian and Augustine have Armenia, Jerome has Syria, John Chrysostom has India, and Eusebius omits it, so Tertullian's evidence is to be rejected.

 In the mid-third century, Bishop Dionysius of Alexandria wrote a letter to an Armenian bishop called Meruzanes, which suggests that a considerable Christian community existed in Armenia by this time.
 The location of Meruzanes is not known for certain.
 Based on the bishop's name, Nicholas Adontz argues that he was located in district of Sophene in southern Armenia.
 (Note: Meruzanes (Armenian Meruzhan) was a dynastic name of the Artsruni dynasty, which ruled over Sophene.)

 The southern districts of Armenia were ruled by autonomous principalities or satrapies which entered the Roman orbit after the Peace of Nisibis in 299.
 Nina Garsoïan suggests that the traditional identification of Armenia as the first Christian state may actually reflect the early conversion of the southern satrapies, which were viewed as sovereign Armenian states.

 Thus, Christianity came to Armenia in two successive currents: a Syriac current coming to the country's southern regions from the south via Syria and Mesopotamia, and a later Greek current coming to the Arsacid kingdom of Armenia from the west via Asia Minor in the early fourth century.